NTIA/sigmf-ns-scos/README.md

 <!-- markdown-toc end -->

 ## 1. Description
-This transfer specification defines the data format used within the NTIA implementation of the [IEEE 802.22.3 draft standard](http://www.ieee802.org/22/P802_22_3_PAR_Detail_Approved.pdf) - also called the NTIA Spectrum Characterization and Occupancy Sensing (SCOS) system.
+This SCOS SigMF namespace defines the data format used within the NTIA implementation of the [IEEE 802.22.3 draft standard](http://www.ieee802.org/22/P802_22_3_PAR_Detail_Approved.pdf) - also called the NTIA Spectrum Characterization and Occupancy Sensing (SCOS) system.
 This system fully implements the [SigMF Specification](https://github.com/gnuradio/SigMF/blob/master/sigmf-spec.md) for the data plane.
 The goal of SCOS is to standardize the control method and data transfer format for “time share” access to a networked fleet of sensors.
 Use cases require a solid solution for basic sensor control and RF data collection with flexibility to incorporate new sensing solutions and metrics in the future.

 ## 2. Conventions Used in this Document